 Decision 611 (Rev. Council 2020) lists some themes for consideration as indicated below.

-Some experts noted that the following sub-themes should be addressed in the Secretary-General's Report through the lens of new and emerging telecommunications/ICTs.
-They recommended against including standalone sections on these sub-themes to align more closely with the WTPF-21 theme and the ITU's mandate.
-Other experts were of the view that Decision 611 (Rev. Council 2020) recognized the following themes explicitly and therefore, recommended that each of them should be discussed separately and incorporated as standalone sections in the Report.
+Some experts noted that the following themes for consideration should be addressed in the Secretary-General's Report through the lens of new and emerging telecommunications/ICTs.
+They recommended against including standalone sections on these themes for consideration to align more closely with the WTPF-21 theme and the ITU's mandate.
+Other experts were of the view that Decision 611 (Rev. Council 2020) recognized the following themes for consideration explicitly and therefore, recommended that each of them should be discussed separately and incorporated as standalone sections in the Report.

 2.8.1 Artificial Intelligence (AI)

-2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture, energy, accessibility and connectivity.
+2.8.1.1 Telecommunications/ICT-related AI solutions and technologies for sustainable development have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture, energy, accessibility and connectivity.
 They bring with them opportunities, challenges and risks.

-2.8.1.2 Some examples of AI-related policy questions that could be considered include:
+2.8.1.2 Some examples of telecommunication/ICT AI-related policy questions that could be considered include: